housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ![angular 2 hn preview](assets/progressive-angular-applications/angular2-hn-mobile.png "Angular 2 HN Preview"){: .article-image }

-Let's go through some of the concepts behind a PWA.
+Let's go through some of the main concepts or progressive applications.

 * They are **progressive**, meaning that they work for every user in every browser
 * Although they may provide a mobile-like experience, they are **responsive** and work on every device and every screen size